Density of solutions for systems of forms: Proof of corollaries and statement of propositions

 \subsection{Proof idea}

-The proof of theorem \ref{thm:main-detailed} requires synthesizing the techniques used in the proofs of theorems \ref{thm:Wooley} and \ref{thm:BDS}.
-There are several technical challenges that arise, but we do not dwell on these here.
-Instead we emphasize a subtle but significant change in perspective compared to the proof of theorem \ref{thm:BDS} -- this is the use of Birch rank rather than strength as our fundamental quantity.
+Theorem \ref{thm:main-detailed} is achieved by synthesizing the techniques used in the proofs of theorems \ref{thm:Wooley} and \ref{thm:BDS}.
+This is much easier said than done and requires substantially altering the proof of theorem \ref{thm:BDS}, overcoming significant technical hurdles along the way.
+Rather than dwelling on these, we emphasize a key change in perspective compared to the proof of theorem \ref{thm:BDS} -- this is the use of Birch rank rather than strength as our fundamental quantity.

-Although Birch rank and strength are bounded in terms of each other (see \cite{BDS-strength}), there are many simple examples (such as $x^2+y^2$) where they differ by a factor of $2.$ If the right hand side of proposition \ref{prop:diag} were so much as doubled, then our inductive argument would no longer result in polynomial bounds for theorem \ref{thm:main-detailed}.
-Thus, a key reason that the proof techniques of theorem \ref{thm:Wooley} may be adapted to the setting of Birch rank is the \emph{additive behavior} it exhibits -- in the sense that proposition \ref{prop:diag} holds.
+Although Birch rank and strength are bounded in terms of each other (see \cite{BDS-strength,BL, BDLZ}), simple examples (such as $x_1^2+\ldots + x_n^2$ over $\Q(i)$) show that they may differ by a constant factor.
+If the right hand side of proposition \ref{prop:diag} were so much as doubled, then our inductive argument would no longer result in polynomial bounds for theorem \ref{thm:main-detailed}.
+Thus, a key reason that the proof techniques of theorem \ref{thm:Wooley} may be adapted to the setting of Birch rank is the \emph{linear behavior} it exhibits -- in the sense that proposition \ref{prop:diag} holds.
+We believe that this linear behavior will find further interesting applications.

-Another important property of Birch rank (which also holds for strength) is that it is preserved under Taylor expansion.
-This is the content of lemma \ref{lem:brk-taylor} and it is the reason we need to assume that the characteristic is either zero or greater than $d.$ Since our argument proceeds by restricting forms to subspaces with desirable properties, this property plays a major role in our proofs.
+Another important property of Birch rank (which does also hold for strength) is that it is preserved under Taylor expansion, in the sense of lemma \ref{lem:brk-taylor}.
+This is the reason we need to assume that the characteristic is either zero or greater than $d.$ Since our argument proceeds by restricting forms to subspaces with desirable properties, this property plays a major role in our proofs.